 Because incline dumbbell hammer curls naturally take your other major muscles out of the equation, it's much easier to keep the tension on the target muscles, namely, your biceps, brachialis, and brachioradialis.

 When all you have to do is curl the dumbbells toward your shoulders, it's also much easier to develop a strong mind-muscle connection.
 This is because you don't need to worry about stabilizing your core, which takes a great deal of effort from your central nervous system.
 As such, you can channel all of your energy into blasting your biceps and brachialis.

 In this way, the exercise is similar to preacher hammer curls.
 The only difference is that the incline version emphasizes the long head of your biceps, whereas the preacher variation prioritizes the short head because, with the latter, you're curling with your arms in front of your body.

 How effective are Incline hammer curls?

 Incline hammer curls might well take longer to set up than the regular version.
-However, considering the extra bicep stretch that they produce and the fact that they really isolate your arm muscles, incline hammer curls are an undeniably effective exercise, not just for your biceps but for your brachialis and brachioradialis, too.
+However, considering the extra bicep stretch that they produce and the fact that they really isolate your arm muscles, incline hammer curls are an undeniably effective exercise, not just for your upper and lower biceps but for your brachialis and brachioradialis, too.

 Just make sure to get a full stretch and contraction on every rep for the best results.
 This way, you'll stimulate the recruitment of more muscle fibers because every part of your biceps will be receiving tension.